In Your Eyes (The Weeknd song): Doja Cat remix

-A remix of the song featuring American singer and rapper Doja Cat was released on May 21, 2020, two days after its announcement.
+A remix of the song featuring American rapper and singer Doja Cat was released on May 21, 2020, two days after its announcement.

 Background

 Prior to the announcement of the remix, the Weeknd had released several remixes of songs off of After Hours, with artists such as Lil Uzi Vert, Major Lazer and Chromatics.

 On May 19, 2020, Doja Cat posted a poll on Twitter indicating that she had recently collaborated with the Weeknd.
 Shortly after, she tweeted "in your eyes" and changed her Twitter display name to the same, indicating she performed on a remix of the song.
 The Weeknd shortly confirmed the remix, and teased the cover art and release date the next day.

 Lyrics and composition

 Despite the song's buoyant, synth-tipped melodies, the lyrics hint at the doubts and fears that can transpire when expressing vulnerable feelings within a relationship.
 The remix includes a sort of call-and-response to Weeknd's lyrics.
 "You always try to hide the pain/You always know just what to say/I always look the other way," the Weeknd sings.
 "I'm blind, I'm blind/In your eyes, you lie, but I don't let it define you/Oh, define you."
 Doja Cat continues the conversation with her sultry verse.
 "I never lied when I cried for you," she croons.
 "And I know you cried, too ... always had to say bye to you."
 Later, she raps, "One day I'm giving you space, and the next day you're giving me faces" about the song's push-and-pull emotions.